IssaZeidan/Book-Shop/README.md

 + SEO

->* In order to check the design for the site kindly visit [this link](), Also in order to check the trello site kindly visit [this link](https://trello.com/b/Qn4PdxkV/book-shop)
+>* In order to check the trello site kindly visit [this link](https://trello.com/b/Qn4PdxkV/book-shop)